tanersener/flutter-ffmpeg/README.md

 #### 2.1 Packages

-`ffmpeg` includes built-in encoders for some popular formats bu not for all of them.
-External libraries are necessary to encode some specific codecs/formats.
+`ffmpeg` includes built-in encoders for some popular formats.
+However, there are certain external libraries that needs to be enabled in order to encode specific formats/codecs.
 For example, to encode an `mp3` file you need `lame` or `shine` library enabled.
-You have to install `flutter_ffmpeg` a package that has them inside.
-To encode an `h264` video you need to install a package with `x264` inside.
-To encode `vp8` or `vp9` videos you need a package with `libvpx` inside.
+You have to install a `flutter_ffmpeg` package that has at least one of them inside.
+To encode an `h264` video, you need to install a package with `x264` inside.
+To encode `vp8` or `vp9` videos, you need a `flutter_ffmpeg` package with `libvpx` inside.

-`flutter_ffmpeg` provides eight different packages that include different sets of external libraries.
-Packages are named according to the external libraries included in them.
-Below you can see which libraries are enabled in each one of them.
+`flutter_ffmpeg` provides eight packages that include different sets of external libraries.
+These packages are named according to the external libraries included in them.
+Below you can see which libraries are enabled in each package.

 <table>
 <thead>